Build a Strategy for Password Management

-Cloud IAM solutions do the heavy lifting for organisations, simplifying password management and offering a host of other benefits which include mobile availability, increased productivity, and the option to connect thousands of devices with countless apps in a secure and efficient way.
+Cloud IAM solutions do the heavy lifting for organizations, simplifying password management and offering a host of other benefits which include mobile availability, increased productivity, and the option to connect thousands of devices with countless apps in a secure and efficient way.

 A single sign-on solution can encourage strong adoption by offering unrivalled ease-of-use and simplicity.
 Okta’s own Single Sign-On makes user login times 50% faster by giving employees one single point of access to every web and mobile app they need.
 Consequently, it also reduces login-related helpdesk calls by 50%.

 The second critical component is adding a second factor.
 Multi-factor authentication (MFA) should also be part of every password management strategy.
-As password guessing algorithms become more and more sophisticated, organisations need to round out their password management strategies by requiring strong passwords and enforcing MFA on all logins — whether that means adding a secondary email, text, or voice one-time password (OTP) or a push notification via an app like Okta Verify.
+As password guessing algorithms become more and more sophisticated, organizations need to round out their password management strategies by requiring strong passwords and enforcing MFA on all logins — whether that means adding a secondary email, text, or voice one-time password (OTP) or a push notification via an app like Okta Verify.
 MFA is also required for various compliance regulations, such as NIST.

-The last phase of a solid password strategy is an ongoing review and refinement.
-Organisations must assess the impact of the new strategy by performing health-checks on a regular basis.
+The last phase of a solid password strategy is ongoing review and refinement.
+Organizations must assess the impact of the new strategy by performing health-checks on a regular basis.
 Based on what information these yield, IT teams can assess what pain points still exist and drive greater user adoption and overall company security.

 Looking for tips for implementation and adoption across your team?
 Download Okta’s Adoption Toolkit here.